rmnel/hugo-plate/content/english/blog/post-5.md

 They looked at a specific place and families: They studied seven different families (clans) living in Tongcheng County over a long period, from around the 1300s to the 1900s.
 They tracked a lot of people: They had information on about 9,800 men and almost 9,000 father-son pairs in their sample.
 Around the year 1790, this group of people made up about 2% of the total population of that county.
 Where was this place?
 Tongcheng County was located in a certain area of China, near a big river and not too far from the sea.1

+## Gyna-what?

+Okay, so think of these genealogies – those Chinese family history books we've been talking about – as really valuable sources of information about people's social and economic lives way back then.

+The author even points out that while not every country keeps these kinds of detailed family records, when they do exist (like in China), they're considered a super reliable way to study how people's status changes over many generations.
+In fact, for linking historical information about families in the United States, they've even been called "the gold standard" – meaning the very best!

+However, there's a potential problem: not every single family in China kept a genealogy.
+So, the families we do have records for might not be a perfect representation of everyone.
+It's like if you only surveyed people who owned fancy cars – you wouldn't get a good idea of what most people drive.

+To deal with this potential bias (where the families we study might be special in some way), the author explains that they used a careful method to pick the families in their study.
+They tried to choose families in a way that would give them a sample that was more like a good cross-section of society at the time.

+Because of this careful selection, the people in their study come from all sorts of backgrounds.
+There are very few people who achieved that super high jinshi degree (only about 0.2% of their sample), which makes sense because it was really hard to get.
+And the majority of the people in their sample (around 70%) were regular, everyday folks (commoners), which also reflects what society was probably like back then.

+So, this paragraph is saying that these family history books are great for studying social mobility, but you have to be careful about which families you look at.
+The author made an effort to pick families that represent the different social classes in China at the time, so their findings are more likely to give us a realistic picture.

+## The Matrices

+So, the author looked at their data from those family history books and created something called "transition matrices."
+Think of these like charts that show how likely it was for someone to move from one social class to another between generations (from father to son).

+What they found for the jinshi (the super high-achievers) was interesting.
+They discovered that about 7% of fathers who were jinshi also had sons who became jinshi.
+Guess what?
+That's very close to the 7.1% that the historian Ho found in his research!
+It's like their numbers match up.

+However, the author has a slightly different way of looking at this compared to Ho.
+While Ho might have seen this as some level of movement (since not all jinshi fathers had jinshi sons), this author sees it as a sign that family status tended to stick around at the top.

+Here's why: the author also found that for every three sons of a jinshi, one of them (that's about 33%) stayed within the top 2% of the social ladder.
+Think of it like the very top of the pyramid – even if they didn't get the exact same jinshi title, they still remained in a very elite group.

+The author also points out something really cool that you can't find in official government records: they were able to track how people moved within the groups just below the elite and even among the regular, non-elite folks.
+So, they got a much broader picture of social mobility across all levels of society, not just at the very top.

+In simple terms: even though not every jinshi father had a jinshi son, the author's research suggests that if you were from a top family, there was a pretty good chance your son would also end up near the top.
+Plus, they were able to see how mobility worked for everyone else in society, which is something we didn't really know much about before.

+## 50-50

+Okay, imagine a game where your parents give you a head start in life, maybe because they have more money or better connections.
+This research suggests that whatever advantage your parents give you, it gets cut in half in your generation.
+So, if your parents gave you a 10-point advantage, you'd likely only have a 5-point advantage over someone whose parents didn't have those resources.

+However, this average picture hides some really interesting changes that happened over time, both for people moving up and for people moving down the social ladder.

+What the study found is that mobility increased over time, both ways:

+Upward mobility increased: This means that fewer sons born into poor families stayed poor as time went on.
+They had a better chance of climbing up the social ladder.
+Downward mobility increased: This also means that fewer sons from very rich families stayed very rich.
+There was a greater chance they might fall down the social ladder.
+Interestingly, this wasn't always the case.
+The study suggests that mobility was low until around the middle of the 1600s.
+It was harder for people to change their social standing.
+But then, starting from the late 1600s, mobility increased significantly.
+Things became more fluid, with more movement both up and down.

+Overall, the main takeaway is that the advantage that kids from high-status families had over kids from lower-status families got smaller over time.
+It became less guaranteed that you'd stay rich if your parents were rich, and it became more possible to climb out of poverty.
+The author says that this increase in mobility is a pretty solid finding, even when they checked their results in different ways.

+So, in simpler terms: while your parents' advantages still give you a boost, that boost isn't as strong as it used to be, and over time, it became easier for people to move up or down the social ladder, especially after the 1600s.